-\textbf{Effects of the number of action queries.} Table~\ref{tab:nq} compares the performance of TadTR using different number of action queries ($N_q$).
+\textbf{The effects of the number of action queries.} Table~\ref{tab:nq} compares the performance of TadTR using different number of action queries ($N_q$).
 The best performance is achieved at $N_q=40$ on THUMOS14, $N_q=30$ on HACS Segments and $N_q=10$ on ActivityNet-1.3.
 The results are reasonable, as the average number of action instances per video on THUMOS14 (15.4) is larger than that on ActivityNet-1.3 (1.5) and HACS Segments (2.8).
-We note that TadTR also achieves strong performance on other choices of $N_q$.
-Adjusting $N_q$ is also much easier than manually setting a series of anchor scales in traditional methods.

-\textbf{Effects of the numbers of encoder layers and decoder layers.} We evaluate TadTR with different numbers of encoder layers ($L_E$) and decoder layers ($L_D$) and report results in Table~\ref{tab:layers_effect}.
+\textbf{The effects of the numbers of encoder layers and decoder layers.} We evaluate TadTR with different numbers of encoder layers ($L_E$) and decoder layers ($L_D$) and report results in Table~\ref{tab:layers_effect}.
 With $L_D$ fixed, the best performance is achieved when $L_E$ is 2.
 Larger $L_E$ gives inferior results probably due to the difficulty of training.
 Therefore, we set $L_E$ to 2.
 With $L_E$ fixed, the average mAP increases by 2.03\% when $L_D$ increases from 2 to 4.
 Larger $L_D$ gives a slightly lower performance.
 Therefore we suggest setting $L_D$ to 4.